RedHatRanger/RHCA9Vagrant/EX374_Developing_Automation_with_Ansible_AAP/AWX_Setup_on_RHEL_9.md

-# Ascender Installation and Updating on K3s for Rocky 9 or RHEL 9
+# AWX Ascender Installation and Updating on K3s for Rocky 9 or RHEL 9

 ## General Prerequisites

-If you have not done so already, be sure to follow the general prerequisites found in the Ascender-Install main README.
+Make sure you have completed the general prerequisites outlined in the main README of the Ascender-Install repository.

 ## K3s-specific Prerequisites

-**Note**: The K3s install of Ascender is not yet meant for production, but rather as a sandbox to try Ascender.
-The installer expects a single-node K3s cluster, which will act as both master and worker node.
+**Note**: The Ascender K3s setup is primarily intended for sandbox or testing purposes and is not production-ready.
+This installation is intended for a single-node K3s cluster that serves as both the master and worker node.

-- **Operating System Requirements**: The OS Family must be the same as Rocky Linux (indicated by the `ansible_os_family` Ansible fact), and the major version must be 8 or 9.
-The installer is primarily tested with **Rocky Linux**.
+- **Operating System Requirements**: The OS family must be similar to **Rocky Linux** (based on the `ansible_os_family` fact), and the version must be 8 or 9.
+The installer has primarily been tested with **Rocky Linux**.
-- **Minimal System Requirements**:
+- **Minimum System Requirements**:
-  - **CPUs**: 2
+  - **CPU**: 2 cores
-  - **Memory**: 8GB (if installing both Ascender and Ledger)
+  - **Memory**: 8GB (required if installing both Ascender and Ledger)
-  - **Disk Space**: 20GB of free disk space (for Ascender and Ledger Volumes)
+  - **Storage**: At least 20GB of free disk space (for Ascender and Ledger volumes)
-- These instructions accommodate an existing K3s cluster or will set up a new one if necessary.
-This behavior is determined by the variable `kube_install`:
-  - If `kube_install` is set to **true**, the installer will set up K3s on the `ascender_host` in the inventory file (`ascender_host` can be localhost).
+- The installer can either set up a new K3s cluster or use an existing one, based on the value of the `kube_install` variable:
-  - If `kube_install` is set to **false**, the installer will not perform a K3s installation.
+  - Set **`kube_install` to `true`** if you want the installer to set up a new K3s cluster on the target host.
+  - Set **`kube_install` to `false`** if you already have K3s running.
-- **SSL Certificate and Key**: To enable HTTPS, you need to provide the Ascender installer with an **SSL Certificate** file and a **Private Key** file.
-These can be self-signed or issued by a trusted Certificate Authority (e.g., **Let's Encrypt**).
-  - Once you have the Certificate and Private Key file, specify their locations in the default config file (`tls_crt_path` and `tls_key_path`).
-The installer will use these to create a Kubernetes TLS Secret for HTTPS enablement.
+- **SSL Certificate and Key**: For enabling HTTPS, you need to provide an **SSL certificate** and **private key**.
+These can be self-signed or issued by a trusted authority, such as **Let's Encrypt**.
+Specify the certificate and key locations in the default configuration file (`tls_crt_path` and `tls_key_path`).
+The installer will use them to create a Kubernetes TLS secret.

-## Install and Upgrade Instructions
+## Installation and Upgrade Instructions

-### Obtain the Sources
+### Step 1: Obtain the Installer Sources

 1. **Clone the Ascender Installer Repository**
    ```bash
    git clone https://github.com/ctrliq/ascender-install.git
    ```
-   This will create a directory named `ascender-install` in your present working directory.
+   This will create a directory named `ascender-install` in your current working directory.

-2. **Change Directories**
+2. **Change Directory to the Installer Folder**
    ```bash
    cd ascender-install
    ```

-### Set the Configuration Variables for a K3s Install
+### Step 2: Configure Variables for K3s Installation

-1. **Run the Config Vars Script**
+1. **Run the Configuration Script**
    ```bash
    ./config_vars.sh
    ```
-   The script will take you through a series of questions to populate the variables file required to install Ascender.
-This variables file will be created at `./custom.config.yml`.
+   This script will prompt you for input to populate the necessary configuration variables, which will be saved in `custom.config.yml`.

 2. **Edit the Configuration Manually** (Optional)
-   - You can manually edit the `custom.config.yml` file if you want to adjust variables before (re)installing Ascender.
+   - You can manually adjust the settings in `custom.config.yml` as needed before reinstalling or upgrading Ascender.

-3. **Examples of Configuration Files**
+3. **Example Configuration Files**
-   - Example configuration files for traditional installation (`k3s.default.config.yml`) and offline installation (`k3s.offline.default.config.yml`) can be found in this directory.
+   - Sample configuration files for online and offline installations (`k3s.default.config.yml` and `k3s.offline.default.config.yml`) can be found in this directory.

-### Run the Setup Script
+### Step 3: Run the Setup Script

-1. **Run the Setup Script**
+1. **Run the Setup Script with Administrative Privileges**
    ```bash
    sudo ./setup.sh
    ```
-   The setup must run as a user with **Administrative** or **sudo** privileges.
-Once the setup is completed successfully, you should see a final output similar to:
+   After completing the setup successfully, you should see output similar to:
    ```
    ASCENDER SUCCESSFULLY SETUP
    ```

-## Offline Installation
+## Offline Installation Instructions

 To perform an offline installation of Ascender on K3s:

-1. **Run the `create_bundle.yml` Playbook** on a machine with internet access.
+1. **Run `create_bundle.yml` Playbook** on a machine with internet access to create the necessary bundle.
-2. **Copy the `offline` Folder** into your `ascender-install` folder on the machine you would like to install from.
+2. **Copy the `offline` Folder** into your `ascender-install` directory on the target machine.
-3. **Set Variables for Offline Install**:
+3. **Set Offline Variables**:
-   - When setting the variables in your `config_vars.sh`, be sure to set `k8s_platform` to **k3s** and `k8s_offline` to **true**.
-This will instruct the installer to use archived container images rather than pulling from a container registry.
+   - In `config_vars.sh`, set `k8s_platform` to **k3s** and `k8s_offline` to **true** to indicate that archived container images should be used instead of pulling from a container registry.

-The installer will copy the archived images to the K3s server, import them into K3s, and set the `imagePullPolicy` for all K3s images to **Never** to prevent internet access during installation.
+The installer will import these images into the K3s server and set `imagePullPolicy` to **Never** to ensure no external connections are attempted during the installation.

-## Offline Ascender Upgrade
+## Offline Upgrade Instructions

 To upgrade an offline installation of Ascender on K3s:

-1. **Re-run the `create_bundle.yml` Playbook** on a machine with internet access, using the new release/tag indicated by the `ASCENDER_VERSION` variable in `custom.config.yml` or `default.config.yml`.
+1. **Re-run `create_bundle.yml` Playbook** on a machine with internet access, specifying the release or tag (`ASCENDER_VERSION`) that you want to upgrade to in the configuration file (`custom.config.yml` or `default.config.yml`).
-2. **Copy the `offline` Folder** into your `ascender-install` folder.
+2. **Copy the `offline` Folder** into your `ascender-install` directory on the target machine.
-3. **Set Variables for Offline Upgrade**:
+3. **Set Offline Variables for Upgrade**:
    - Set `k8s_platform` to **k3s** and `k8s_offline` to **true**.

 ## Connecting to Ascender Web UI

-To connect to your new Ascender installation:

-1. **Get the Cluster IP**
+1. **Get the Cluster IP Address**
    ```bash
    export ASCENDER_WEB_INTERNAL_IP=$(kubectl -n ascender get service/ascender-app-service -o jsonpath='{.spec.clusterIP}')
    ```